Welcome to Series 3 of ‘Passing the Baton’ where members of the Conservatoire community talk to each other about life in the time of Covid-19.

 Please give us a glimpse of the future projects you are organising or are going to be involved in.
 Any exciting things we should expect soon?

 With such limited opportunities, we all seem to be waiting in the wings for new things to come.
 For me, I am working on recording a collection of pieces ‘Children’s Corner’ by Debussy, which should appear on SoundCloud and even YouTube if I can manage the technology.
 It’s such a beautiful little collection, with some really interesting character of youth and childhood.
-I am also travelling to Sweden for my Erasmus in January, and will be spending a term learning there, for which I really can’t wait for.
+I am also travelling to Sweden in January, and will be spending a term learning there, for which I really can’t wait for.
 Other than this, I am trying to take things as they come, hoping something exciting will be coming my way soon.

 Next episode: Gina talks to Lise Olson, Course Director - MA/PgDip Acting.